 The best cards to apply for:

 The Asia United Bank Platinum MasterCard is a surprising alternative in the top three from a smaller bank!
 It’s key feature is that it has no annual fee.
 It also earns flexible points at a rate of 1 point per P20.
 You can use them for a variety of awards – or convert them at a rate of P33 for one Mabuhay Mile, the same as the PNB card.
-For international spend, you earn twice the points and pay a low FX fee of 2%, making this card great for international travel!
+For international spend, you earn four-times the points and pay a low FX fee of 2%, making this card great for international travel!
 Add the low interest rate and lounge access, and this card earns a spot in the winning trio!
 If you don’t meet the spend minimum to waive the Citibank fee or to earn the PAL bonus with PNB, this is the best deal for you.
 If you already hold another rewards credit card, this is a great card to apply to in addition without incurring another fee!

 Cards to avoid: If you are applying for a card to earn Mabuhay Miles, I recommend to avoid the cards below.
 Some of them, like the China Bank World MC advertise great earn rates of 1 point for only P25 spend – but you’ll have to read the fine print to find out that those points are converting at a rate of 8 to 1, so you have to actually spend 200P for a single Mabuhay Mile, making them pretty much worthless!
 The absolute worst earning rate is on the EastWest card where you have to spend a whopping P364 for a single mile or more than 12 times what you need on the Citibank card!
 And you don’t even get lower annual or FX fees to justify the poor earn rates.
 I recommend you avoid these cards.
 If you already have one, I’d apply for one of the winners and cancel these losers – your hard earned money deserves better!